Department of Veterans Affairs.

-Acting Director, Office of Regulation Policy & Management, Office of the General Counsel, U.S. Department of Veterans Affairs.
+Director, Office of Regulation Policy & Management, Office of the General Counsel, Department of Veterans Affairs.

-For the reasons set out in the preamble, VA proposes to amend 38 CFR part 38 as follows:
+For the reasons set out in the preamble, VA amends 38 CFR part 38 as set forth below:

 PART 38—NATIONAL CEMETERIES OF THE DEPARTMENT OF VETERANS AFFAIRS

 1. The authority citation for part 38 continues to read as follows: End Amendment Part

 2. Amend § 38.600 as follows: End Amendment Part

 a.
 Add paragraph (a); End Amendment Part

 b.
 In paragraph (b) introductory text remove “§§ 38.617 and 38.618” and add in its place “part 38”; and End Amendment Part

 Start Amendment Part

 c.
 In paragraph (b) amend the definition of “personal representative” by removing “cemetery director”.
 End Amendment Part